Etruscan shrew: Habitat

 The Etruscan shrew favors warm and damp habitats covered with shrubs, which it uses to hide from predators.
 Areas where open terrain such as grasslands and scrub meet deciduous forests are usually inhabited.
 It can be found at sea level but is usually confined to the foothills and lower belts of mountain ranges, though has been found up to 3000 m above sea level.
 It colonizes riparian thickets along the banks of lakes and rivers, as well as human-cultivated areas (abandoned gardens, orchards, vineyards, olive groves and edges of fields).
 The shrew, however, avoids intensively cultivated areas, as well as dense forests and sand dunes.
 It is poorly adapted to digging burrows, so it arranges its nests in various natural shelters, crevices and others' uninhabited burrows.
 They frequent rocks, boulders, stone walls and ruins, darting quickly in and out between them.

 Hunting and feeding

 Because of its high ratio of surface area to body volume, the Etruscan shrew has an extremely fast metabolism and must eat 1.5–2.0 times its body weight in food per day.
 It feeds mostly on various invertebrates, including insects, larvae and earthworms, as well as the young of amphibians, lizards and rodents, and can hunt prey of nearly the same body size as itself.
 It prefers species with a soft, thin exoskeleton, so it avoids ants when given a choice.
 Grasshoppers, where common, are often regular prey.
 It kills large prey by a bite to the head and eats it immediately, but takes small insects back to its nest.
+If it eats nothing to only four hours, It starves to death.
 When hunting, it relies mostly on its sense of touch rather than vision, and may even run into its food at night.